 Here’s a list of things you can do to help improve climate change and protect coral reefs:

-SeaQuest is committed to protecting our world's oceans, wildlife, and endangered animals.
+SeaQuest is committed to protecting our world’s oceans, wildlife, and endangered animals.
 We focus on how to be proactive in finding solutions.
-To learn more about how you can help protect and save coral reefs, book your visit today at any of the following locations: Utah, Las Vegas, Dallas-Fort Worth, Denver, Sacramento, Minneapolis, Connecticut, Lynchburg, New Jersey, and Atlanta.
+To learn more about how you can help protect and save coral reefs, book your visit today at any of the following locations: Utah, Las Vegas, Dallas-Fort Worth, Sacramento, Minneapolis, Lynchburg, and New Jersey.